Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 If you are overreacting, disappointment that you didn’t get to watch your favorite TV show can turn into a life-or-death emergency equal to a mortal threat.

-Note that panic, anxiety, nervousness, and worry are various levels of fear.
+Panic, anxiety, nervousness, and worry are various levels of fear.
 They are often associated with a fight, flight, freeze, or fawn response.

-Also note that it doesn't take big trauma for the Four Fs to get triggered.
+It doesn't take big trauma for the Four Fs to get triggered.
 It just takes a perceived threat.

 What is Fight, Flight, Freeze, Fawn?